Aniket-d-d/qrcode_generator/README.md

 <br/><br/>
 This webapp will let you enter any link and will create a qrcode image for that.
 <br/>Make sure you have installed these modules - flask, qrcode, sqlite3, os.
+<br/><br/>
+In the database the table is created which stores the link and the name given to that qrcode-image.